EasyG0ing1/SimpleEncoder/Readme.md

 VALUE - get the value of the variable being tracked
 ```

-Make sure that your encoder has 5v connected to it - usually sourced from the Arduino, and that it is also connected to ground or things won't work properly.
+Make sure that your encoder has 5v connected to it - usually sourced from the Arduino, and that
+Pin C is connected to ground or things won't work properly.

 Here is a schematic of how your rotary encoder should be connected.
 The yellow nodes
 indicate where the encoder should be connected to the Arduino in accordance